nikirai48/qa-test/README instruction for Automated testscript.md

 ## Installation
 1. **Install Docker**:
-   - Verify the installation by running the command on cmd prompt docker --version
+   - Verify the installation by running the command on cmd prompt -docker --version

 2. **Install Minikube**:
-   - Start Minikube with the following command using cmd prompt minikube start (this will install minikube) minikube status (to check for the status) minikube dashboard (to start the minikube dashboard)
+   - Start Minikube with the following command using cmd prompt -minikube start (this will install minikube) -minikube status (to check for the status) -minikube dashboard (to start the minikube dashboard)

 ## Deploying Services on Kubernetes